laanwj/munt/README.md

 mt32emu_lv2 is a LV2 plugin that approximately emulates the Roland MT-32, CM-32L and LAPC-I synthesizer modules.
 It uses the Munt MT-32 emulator (which is included in the repository).
-Like the famous Roland D-50, the MT-32 and similar modules make use of Linear Arithmetic synthesis.
+Like the famous Roland D-50, the MT-32 generates sound with a combination of Linear Arithmetic synthesis and samples for the attack transients.

 As a LV2 plugin it can be used in plugin hosts such as [Carla](http://kxstudio.sourceforge.net/Applications:Carla), or directly in some sequencers such as [QTractor](http://qtractor.sourceforge.net/qtractor-index.html).
 It has been